Nodal algebraic curves and entropy diagnostics in degenerate two-dimensional harmonic-oscillator shells: Introduction

-We use this algebraic stratification to compare three diagnostic roles: \(S_{\mathrm{dom}}\), which is directly sensitive to the nodal partition; \(I(x;y)\), which measures correlations in the fixed Cartesian oscillator basis; and the global differential entropies \(S_r\) and \(S_r+S_p\), which track spatial and position--momentum delocalization~\cite{Wehner_2010,VMajerník_1996}.
-The shell-resolved hierarchy is explicit: \(N=1\) permits only rotations of a nodal line, \(N=2\) exhibits the first topology-changing conic transition at \(b^2=2ac\), and \(N=3\) supports cubic branch-approach regimes controlled by projective degeneracy.
-Thus, algebraic stratification, rather than spectral ordering, becomes the organizing principle for nodal geometry inside a degenerate quantum eigenspace, while entropy diagnostics refine this stratification by quantifying probability redistribution and correlation.
+We use this algebraic stratification to separate three diagnostic roles.
+The nodal-domain entropy \(S_{\rm dom}\) probes probability redistribution across the nodal partition.
+The Cartesian mutual information \(I(x;y)\) quantifies coordinate correlations in the fixed oscillator basis.
+The global differential entropies \(S_r\) and \(S_r+S_p\) measure spatial and position--momentum delocalization~\cite{Wehner_2010,VMajerník_1996}.
+The first three shells reveal a clear hierarchy: \(N=1\) only rotates a nodal line; \(N=2\) exhibits the first topology-changing conic transition, \(b^2=2ac\); and \(N=3\) supports cubic close-branch regimes governed by projective degeneracy.
+Thus algebraic strata, rather than spectral order, organize nodal geometry inside a degenerate eigenspace, while the entropy diagnostics distinguish nodal probability redistribution, Cartesian correlation, and global delocalization.

+This perspective also has an operational interpretation.
+In real-phase Hermite--Gaussian structured light and approximately isotropic trapped motional systems, \(S_{\rm dom}\), \(I(x;y)\), and \(S_r+S_p\) are experimentally reconstructible from near-field and momentum-space distributions.
+In fixed-shell bosonic qudits, the same degeneracy strata define nodal fingerprints for energy-preserving gates, suggesting a geometry-sensitive witness of coherent control errors, shell leakage, or state-reconstruction failure.